Actor model: Theory

 The actor model has influenced the development of the π-calculus and subsequent process calculi.
 In his Turing lecture, Robin Milner wrote:

 Now, the pure lambda-calculus is built with just two kinds of thing: terms and variables.
 Can we achieve the same economy for a process calculus?
 Carl Hewitt, with his actors model, responded to this challenge long ago; he declared that a value, an operator on values, and a process should all be the same kind of thing: an actor.

 This goal impressed me, because it implies the homogeneity and completeness of expression ...
 But it was long before I could see how to attain the goal in terms of an algebraic calculus...

 So, in the spirit of Hewitt, our first step is to demand that all things denoted by terms or accessed by names—values, registers, operators, processes, objects—are all of the same kind of thing; they should all be processes.

 Practice

 The actor model has had extensive influence on commercial practice.
 For example, Twitter has used actors for scalability.
 Also, Microsoft has used the actor model in the development of its Asynchronous Agents Library.
-There are many other actor libraries listed in the actor libraries and frameworks section below.
+There are multiple other actor libraries listed in the actor libraries and frameworks section below.